Hypertension Management– Unmet Needs

 Approval

-- In March 2024, the U.S. Food and Drug Administration (FDA) approved Aprocitentan for the treatment of hypertension in combination with other antihypertensive drugs to lower blood pressure in adults with resistant hypertension (who are not adequately controlled by other drugs).
+- In March 2024, the U.S. Food and Drug Administration (FDA) approved Aprocitentan for the treatment of hypertension in combination with other antihypertensive drugs to lower BP in adults with resistant hypertension (who are not adequately controlled by other drugs).

-- It was approved based on the results of the Phase III PRECISION trial.
+- It was approved based on the results of the Phase 3 PRECISION trial.

-- Consequently, the PRECISION trial demonstrated that Aprocitentan effectively reduces blood pressure in patients with resistant hypertension, underscoring the need for additional studies to evaluate its long-term safety and broader clinical applications.
+- Consequently, the PRECISION trial demonstrated that Aprocitentan effectively reduces BP in patients with resistant hypertension, underscoring the need for additional studies to evaluate its long-term safety and broader clinical applications.

 Mechanism of action

 - Endothelin-1 (ET-1) is a natural chemical made by the body that causes blood vessels to tighten or narrow.
-When blood vessels become narrow, it increases blood pressure.
+When blood vessels become narrow, it increases BP.

 - Aprocitentan is a medicine that blocks the effects of ET-1.
 It does this by preventing ET-1 from attaching to receptors ETA and ETB on blood vessels.
-As a result, the blood vessels stay more relaxed and open, which helps to lower blood pressure.
+As a result, the blood vessels stay more relaxed and open, which helps to lower BP (Figure 1).

 Safety Profile

-- The most common adverse reactions reported are oedema (swelling) and fluid retention, as well as anaemia.
+- The most common adverse reactions reported are edema (swelling) and fluid retention, as well as anemia.

 - Aprocitentan has the potential to lead to liver damage or toxicity.
 Therefore, patients who are at a higher risk should be made aware of the symptoms of liver toxicity and urged to quickly reach out to their healthcare provider if they experience any signs.